yingyonghui/CommPath/README.md

 <img src="https://github.com/yingyonghui/Commpath/blob/main/pic/pathInterPlot.png" height=300, width=600>

 #### Compare cell-cell interactions between two conditions
 Commpath also provide useful utilities to compare cell-cell interactions between two conditions such as disease and control.
 Here we, for example, used Commpath to compare the cell-cell interactions between cells from HCC tumor and normal tissues.
-The example data from normal tissues are also avaible from  Mendeley data (https://xxx).
+The example data from normal tissues are also available in the Commpath package.
 ```
 # We have pre-created the Commpath object for the normal samples following the above steps, and saved it in HCC.normal.3k.RData
 data("HCC.normal.3k", package = 'Commpath')
 ```
 This dataset consists of 3 varibles:
-***normal.expr*** : expression matrix for cells from normal tissues
+***normal.expr*** : expression matrix for cells from normal tissues;
-***normal.label*** : indentity lables for cells from normal tissues
+***normal.label*** : indentity lables for cells from normal tissues;
-***normal.obj*** : Commpath object created from ***normal.expr*** and ***normal.label***, and processed by Commpath steps described above
+***normal.obj*** : Commpath object created from ***normal.expr*** and ***normal.label***, and processed by Commpath steps described above.

 To compare 2 Commpath object, we shall first identify the differentially expressed ligands and receptors, and differentially activated pathways between  the same cluster of cells in the two object.
 ```